 According to Eric Bischoff's book, Russo firing Hogan was a shoot.
 He'd gone into business for himself and screwed up what was to be a major angle in the process.

 According to the WrestleCrap book, it was a worked shoot turned real shoot.
-The whole thing was planned to get the belt on Booker T, but Russo's promo against Hogan was so much more vicious than they had agreed on - it conclude with Russo calling Hogan a "big bald son of a bitch" and Hogan is notoriously touchy about bald jokes - that Hogan filed a defamation of character lawsuit against Russo for it.
+The whole thing was planned to get the belt on Booker T, but Russo's promo against Hogan was so much more vicious than they had agreed on - it concluded with Russo calling Hogan a "big bald son of a bitch" and Hogan is notoriously touchy about bald jokes - that Hogan filed a defamation of character lawsuit against Russo for it.